justinfababier/CS-120B/README.md

 - **Synthesis Tools**: Using tools for the synthesis and design of digital circuits.
 - **Microcontrollers**: Learning about microcontrollers and their role in embedded systems.
 - **Developing Working Embedded Systems**: Gaining hands-on experience in developing and testing fully functional embedded systems.

+## Disclaimer

+This repository is intended for personal documentation purposes only.
+I do not advocate academic dishonesty.